History of newspaper publishing: First newspapers

-In 1618, the Wöchentliche Zeitung aus mancherley Orten (Weekly news from many places) began to appear in Danzig (today's Gdansk) (the oldest newspaper in Prussia and the region of the Baltic Sea).
+In 1618, the Wöchentliche Zeitung aus mancherley Orten (Weekly news from many places) began to appear in Danzig (present-day Gdańsk) (the oldest newspaper in Prussia and the region of the Baltic Sea).
 Despite the title, it appeared irregularly, sometimes even three times a week.

 The first English-language newspaper, Corrant out of Italy, Germany, etc., was published in Amsterdam in 1620.
-A year and a half later, Corante, or weekely newes from Italy, Germany, Hungary, Poland, Bohemia, France and the Low Countreys. was published in England by an "N.B." (generally thought to be either Nathaniel Butter or Nicholas Bourne) and Thomas Archer.
+A year and a half later, Corante, or weekely newes from Italy, Germany, Hungary, Poland, Bohemia, France and the Low Countreys was published in England by an "N.B." (generally thought to be either Nathaniel Butter or Nicholas Bourne) and by Thomas Archer.

-The first newspaper in France was published in 1631, La Gazette (originally published as Gazette de France).
+The first newspaper in France, La Gazette, originally appeared as Gazette de France from 1631.

-The first newspaper in Portugal, A Gazeta da Restauração, was published in 1641 in Lisbon.
-The first Spanish newspaper, Gaceta de Madrid, was published in 1661.
+The first newspaper in Portugal, Gazeta, em que se relatam as novas todas, que ouve nesta corte, e que vieram de várias partes no mês de novembro de 1641 (or A Gazeta da Restauração), was published in 1641 in Lisbon.
+The first Spanish newspaper, Gaceta de Madrid, appeared in 1661.

-Post- och Inrikes Tidningar (founded as Ordinari Post Tijdender) was first published in Sweden in 1645, and is the oldest newspaper still in existence, though it now publishes solely online.
+Post- och Inrikes Tidningar (founded as Ordinari Post Tijdender) began publication in Sweden in 1645; it remains the oldest newspaper still in existence, though it now publishes solely online.

 Merkuriusz Polski Ordynaryjny was published in Kraków, Poland in 1661.

-The first successful English daily, The Daily Courant, was published from 1702 to 1735.
-The first editor, for 10 days in March 1702, was Elizabeth Mallet, who for years had operated her late husband's printing business.
+The first successful English daily, The Daily Courant, appeared from 1702 to 1735.
+Its first editor (for 10 days in March 1702) was Elizabeth Mallet, who for years had operated her late husband's printing establishment.

-News was highly selective and often propagandistic.
-Readers were eager for sensationalism, such as accounts of magic, public executions and disasters; this material did not pose a threat to the state, because it did not pose criticism of the state.
+Early published news was highly selective of reported events and often propagandistic.
+Readers eagerly devoured sensationalism, such as accounts of magic, public executions and disasters; this material did not pose a threat to the authorities, because it did not pose criticism of the state.